 Arrive and check-in at your hotel of choice.
 For a cozy bed and breakfast experience, we recommended the Edwardian Inn.
 For those who prefer a traditional hotel experience, we recommend the Best Western Hotel.

-Head downtown for dinner at El Rio Lindo for margaritas and Mexican food.
+Head downtown for dinner at Delta Que & Brew for drinks and BBQ.
 Afterwards take a stroll up to the Levee Walk to see the moon rise over the Mississippi.